 About Our Guest Bloggers:

-Vanessa Brito OTS, Kaila Phaychanpheng OTS, Brooke Shackelford OTS, and Gabriela Villasenor OTS are master of occupational therapy students from Stanbridge University, completing their thesis project on Animal-Assisted Interventions under their thesis advisor, Dr. Macy Burr, OTD, OTR/L, ATP, C-AAIS, CAS.
+Amanda Arsenault OTS, Jaydin Breedlove OTS, Peterjon Garcia OTS, Madison Holland OTS, and Michelle Pham OTS, are master of occupational therapy students from Stanbridge University, completing their thesis project on Animal-Assisted Interventions under their thesis advisor, Dr. Macy Burr, OTD, OTR/L, ATP, C-AAIS, CAS.
+Special thanks to our former guest bloggers and original authors of Companions in Care: An Occupation Focused Manual, Vanessa Brito, OTS; Kaila Phaychanpheng, OTS; Brooke Shackelford, OTS; and Gabriela Villaseñor, OTS, for their earlier contributions to this project.